 By senior year, some students know exactly where they will apply; others continue to narrow and refine their college list.
 Over 100 college admissions representatives visit Lincoln School each fall, offering an invaluable resource to our students.
 The opportunity to meet with admissions counselors at the Providence Independent School College Fair, on college campuses over the spring and summer, and again in the fall of senior year at Lincoln helps students to be both thorough in their search and to develop a rapport with admissions counselors.
 By the time of the fall visit at Lincoln, it is not uncommon for a senior and an admissions representative to know one another by name.
-The goal for each girl is to identify a range of colleges that meet her needs and priorities, and where she believes she will thrive.

 Seniors develop independence and a sense of responsibility throughout the application process, but they do so knowing that help is always available.
-Our College Counseling Handbook provides clear instructions for registering for tests, managing deadlines, requesting recommendations, and visiting colleges.
+Our College Counseling Handbook provides clear instructions for managing deadlines, requesting recommendations, and visiting colleges.
 Both Helen Montague and Lincoln teachers provide feedback about essays while respecting the integrity and strength of the student's voice.
 Additionally, Helen Montague and dedicated teachers write in-depth, personalized recommendations in support of every student.
 From the Head of School to faculty and staff, the Lincoln community supports and celebrates the accomplishments of our seniors.

 The application process stretches from October to December of the senior year, depending on the application program the student initiates (Early Decision / Action; Rolling; Regular Decision), but our goal is to have every girl file her applications before the Winter Break.
 Early Decision and Early Action decisions arrive in mid-December.
 Admission decisions arrive from January through March, and many students will return to those colleges where they have gained admission in April to sort through questions as they make their final decision for enrollment by MAY 1.